bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 23. I finished a string but Transifex displays a warning.
 What should I do?

-The usual warning message you will see is “Glossary translation for term 'confirmation' missing from translation”.
+The usual warning message you will see is “Glossary translation for term 'xyz' missing from translation”.
 However, this warning message can usually be ignored because in most cases it makes sense to translate certain words not according to the glossary.

 However, if you see an URL-related warning message, this must be corrected because otherwise it will cause issues while publishing the translations.
 Usually, the problem can easily be solved by checking all the links in the translated text.